 |from 1946!
 I got it for cover price |

 And so it is that we must fight Morris Chestnut's call to safety and fight with all our strengths against unimaginative dogmatic Hollywood's glorification of 'being a kid.'
-Already they have gone back and digitally removed all the cigarettes, replaced the guns with flashlights, removed the nudity and much of the cursing from our cinema heritage.
+Already they have gone back and digitally removed all the cigarettes, replaced the FBI's guns with flashlights, removed the nudity and much of the cursing from our cinema heritage.
 They will not stop until everyone wears helmets even to bed.
-Stop them before they jab their safety-first overhead florescent lights even into the darkest recesses of our most secret-sacred hearts.
+Stop them before they install their safety-first overhead florescent lights even into the darkest recesses of our most secret-sacred imaginations.
 I say roast Morris on the open fire of aimless youth rebellion!
-Richie in OVER THE EDGE, thou shalt not have died in vain!
-Viva la revolution, sponsored by Hiram Walker!
+Richie in OVER THE EDGE, thou shalt not have died in vain, in vain!